nikhil286/Coronavirus-or-COVID-19-based-Whatsapp-chatbot-using-Twilio-and-Flask/README.md

 # Whatsapp-chatbot-using-Twilio-and-Flask
-A Whatsapp bot that provides corona virus(COVID-19) related information of India
+A Whatsapp bot that provides corona virus(COVID-19) related information of India.
+It accesses https://www.mohfw.gov.in/ to scrap data reagrding COVID19 using Beautiful Soup.

 Steps to be Followed (for Windows):